AzureKn1ght/WhizPlatform/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We use web3.js to facilitate blockchain transactions, login and registration.
-You will need to have a Web3 compatible wallet installed on your browser and connect to the Polygon Testnet.
+You will need to have a Web3 compatible wallet installed on your browser and connected to the Polygon Testnet.

 ### Prerequisites

-If you have not already done so, please install the MetaMask wallet on your device.
+If you have not already done so, please install MetaMask wallet on your device.

 * [Install MetaMask](https://metamask.io/download)